build-on-aws/content/posts/i-deployed-kubernetes-with-a-1986-tandy-102-portable-computer/index.md

 ![Picture of the terminal connected to the login prompt on the Telnet server](images/DSC00058.jpg)
 ## Conclusion

-The reason why I decided to do some Kubernetes, is because my good friend Jacquie and I did a Live Stream that day, where she taught me how to use Kubernetes and how to deploy my first application to Amazon EKS.
+The reason I decided to do some Kubernetes is that my good friend Jacquie and I did a Live Stream one day, in which she taught me how to use Kubernetes and how to deploy my first application to Amazon EKS.
 You can check out the recording [HERE](https://www.twitch.tv/videos/1740165035).
-I will not get into the weeds on how I do Kubernetes on this system.
+I will not get into the weeds of how I do Kubernetes on this system.
 Here is a [Git Repo](https://github.com/gogococo/whack_a_pod) with the code and instructions I have used (Thank you, [Jacquie](https://twitter.com/devopsjacquie)!).

-The big question is, "Should You do this yourself?"
-Well, absolutely!
-Treat this as a nice experiment and a learning opportunity, but also a chance to show appreciation to how far we have come in the world of computing in the last 40 years.
-And to come to the fact that we should all very grateful for the technology we have to do our jobs.
-And maybe, just maybe, that 3 year old Macbook is actually good after all.
+The big question is, "Should you do this yourself?"
+Absolutely!
+Treat this as a nice experiment and a learning opportunity, but also as a chance to show appreciation for how far we have come in the world of computing in the last 40 years.
+And to see that we should all very grateful for the technology we have to do our jobs.
+And maybe, just maybe, that a 3 year old Macbook is actually good after all.

 Enjoy the video of the deployment in action (sped up for your convenience):